Gaby Lewis

-Gaby Hollis Lewis (born 27 March 2001) is an Irish international cricketer who made her senior debut for the Irish national team in July 2014, aged only 13.
-She made her Twenty20 International (T20I) debut later in the year, becoming the youngest to play at that level.
+Gaby Hollis Lewis (born 27 March 2001) is an Irish international cricketer and captain of the Ireland women's team.

+She made her senior international debut in July 2014, aged only 13 and made her Twenty20 International (T20I) debut later in the same year, becoming the youngest to play at that level.
 The International Cricket Council (ICC) named Lewis as one of the five breakout stars in women's cricket in 2018.

 She currently captains the Women's Super Series team Scorchers.
 In June 2022, at the age of 21, Lewis became the youngest player to captain the Ireland Women's team in international cricket.

 Early life

 Lewis was born in Dublin.
 Her older sister, Robyn Lewis, has played alongside her both at club and national level, while her father, Alan Lewis, and grandfather, Ian Lewis, both represented the Irish men's side.
 Both members of Dublin's YMCA Cricket Club, the Lewis sisters first came to attention in November 2013, when they were named in Cricket Ireland's Emerging Players Squad.
 Gaby Lewis was first called up to Ireland's senior team in July 2014, playing five matches against English county sides in the ECB Women's Twenty20 Cup.
 She subsequently made her international debut in August, playing twice against the Netherlands at the 2014 European Championship.
 In the second of those matches, she scored 38 from 35 balls coming in third in the batting order, which included a 94-run partnership with Clare Shillington (20 years her elder).